vrinda22/DS-ALGO/README.md

-# DATA-STRUCTURES-PRACTICE
+# DS/ALGO PRACTICE
-This rep contains various codes on data structures which I practiced while preparing for my placements.
+This rep contains various codes on data structures and algorithms which I practiced while preparing for my placements.